criox-thorn/BuildersBliss/README.md

 ## Modes
 ### Palette Generator
-The Palette Generator itself has two modes: Random, and Picture The Random mode works like every other colour palette generator but instead assigning the five closest blocks to the individual colours.
+The Palette Generator itself has two modes: Random and Picture.

+The Random mode works like every other colour palette generator but instead assigning the five closest blocks to the individual colours.

 The Picture mode generates the user-defined-amount of colours from an uploaded image and then matches the blocks in the same way as the random mode.

 ### Gradient Generator
 The Gradient Generator lets you choose two colours to merge between and the user-defined-amount of steps inbetween, then gives you the closest matching blocks to those colours.
 At any point in the line, clicking on a block will remove it and replace it with the next closest option.

 ### Texture Generator
 The Texture Generator takes either a block or colour and gives the user-defined-amount of matches near it.
-Giving quick and easy texture to make your build interesting
+Giving quick and easy texture to make your build interesting.

 ## To-Do
 ### Three Main Features